-- 7.25 Overall a balance needs to be struck between providing local employment opportunities, promoting sustainable patterns of development and protecting the character of the countryside and reflecting green belt purposes. - 7.26 The rural economy plays an important role in the wider economy of Kirklees.
+- 7.30 Overall a balance needs to be struck between providing local employment opportunities, promoting sustainable patterns of development and protecting the character of the countryside and reflecting Green Belt purposes. - 7.31 The rural economy plays an important role in the wider economy of Kirklees.
 In particular the smaller settlements in the south of Kirklees are home to a range of employment opportunities, including large, small medium enterprises and micro businesses.
-The characteristics of this economy are diverse, covering both smaller urban and green belt areas, and supports innumerable businesses including farms, garden centres and nurseries, riding stables and liveries, industry and offices, leisure and tourism, home working and a host of other enterprises.
-It is therefore important to continue to support and encourage the sustainable growth of these industries to maintain and enhance the opportunities for locally supplied employment. - 7.27 The delivery of high speed broadband technologies is to be supported and will form a crucial part of a high quality communication infrastructure to support the need for long term business prosperity, to increase local employment opportunities, reduce the need to travel and improve business links both locally and internationally. - 7.28 In green belt locations, while national guidance states that the countryside should be protected for its own sake this should not mean that businesses within it cannot thrive.
-Carefully designed and sited development to support existing businesses, and new businesses that can justify a green belt location, can maintain the economy, provide local jobs and help to support communities. - 7.29 Changing agricultural practises also mean that farms are seeking new ways to maintain their viability and this will often lead to proposals for diversification schemes and tourist related enterprises that have a genuine need for a green belt location, usually because they are ancillary to their host enterprise.
-The re-use of buildings in the green belt makes use of existing resources and in some cases can enhance the appearance of the area.
+The characteristics of this economy are diverse, covering both smaller urban and Green Belt areas, and supports innumerable businesses including farms, garden centres and nurseries, riding stables and liveries, industry and offices, leisure and tourism, home working and a host of other enterprises.
+It is therefore important to continue to support and encourage the sustainable growth of these industries to maintain and enhance the opportunities for locally supplied employment. - 7.32 The delivery of high speed broadband technologies is to be supported and will form a crucial part of a high quality communication infrastructure to support the need for long term business prosperity, to increase local employment opportunities, reduce the need to travel and improve business links both locally and internationally. - 7.33 In Green Belt locations, while national guidance states that the countryside should be protected for its own sake this should not mean that businesses within it cannot thrive.
+Carefully designed and sited development to support existing businesses, and new businesses that can justify a green belt location, can maintain the economy, provide local jobs and help to support communities.
+In all cases, where development is proposed in the Green Belt regard must be had to the relevant policies in this plan and relevant national planning policy. - 7.34 Changing agricultural practises also mean that farms are seeking new ways to maintain their viability and this will often lead to proposals for diversification schemes and tourist related enterprises that have a genuine need for a Green Belt location, usually because they are ancillary to their host enterprise.
+The re-use of buildings in the Green Belt makes use of existing resources and in some cases can enhance the appearance of the area.
 However, the re-use of isolated buildings for economic purposes is unlikely to be acceptable unless there are clear and demonstrable reasons why an isolated location is required.
-Where the proposal is within the green belt then the requirements of the green belt policies will be applied.
-Only where there is a genuine requirement for a green belt location will new buildings be permitted.

-- 7.30 Proposals for equestrian related businesses, such as riding stables or liveries, will be considered where they can be sustainably and appropriately located, and where there is existing good access to roads and bridleways.
-Care should be taken to ensure that any new or converted buildings are located where no nuisance will be caused by reason of noise, odour or light pollution from security or other lighting needs. - 7.31 Proposals for farm shops and other predominantly town centre based uses should also have regard to national planning policy and Local Plan policies regarding sequential tests and impact assessment.
+Where the proposal is within the Green Belt then the requirements of the Green Belt policies will be applied. - 7.35 Proposals for equestrian related businesses, such as riding stables or liveries, will be considered where they can be sustainably and appropriately located, and where there is existing good access to roads and bridleways.
+Care should be taken to ensure that any new or converted buildings are located where no nuisance will be caused by reason of noise, odour or light pollution from security or other lighting needs.